-In this section we develop a dynamic programming (DP) procedure to solve the pricing sub-problem to find a greedy patrol.
-The aim is to find a patrol p with a{it}^p such that $\sum{i \in I} \sum{t \in T} c{it} q{it} d_i a{it}^p (1 - w{it})$ is maximized.
+In this section, we develop a dynamic programming (DP) procedure to solve the pricing sub-problem to find an optimal patrol.
+The aim is to find a patrol p with a{jt}^p such that $\sum{i \in J} \sum{t \in T} c{jt} q{it} d_j a{it}^p (1-w{jt})$ is maximized.

-with a{jt}^p such that $\sum{j\in J}\sum{t\in T}c{jt}q{jt}d_ja{jt}^p(1-w{jt})$ is maximized.
-DP is a method for solving complex problems by breaking them down into smaller problems Larson and Casti (1978).
+DP is a method for solving complex problems by breaking them down into smaller problems (Larson and Casti 1978).
 In order to solve a problem using DP, the problem must be divided into smaller problems called stages.
-The stages are often solved backward which is the case in the proposed DP procedure.
+The stages are often solved backward, which is the case in the proposed DP procedure.
 Each stage has a number of states that are generally the information needed to solve the stage.
 The decision at a stage updates the state for the current stage to the state for the next stage.
-Given the current state, the optimal decision for the remaining stages is independent of the decisions made in the previous stages.
-This is the fundamental principle of optimality in DP.
-It means that the problem can be broken down into smaller problems which can be solved independently.
-Finally a recursive relationship between the values of decision at the current stage and the optimum decisions at previous stages must be identified.
-In other words the optimum decision uses the previously found optimum decision values.
+Given the current state, the optimal decision for the remaining stages is independent of the decisions made in the problem can be broken down into smaller problems, which can be solved independently.
+Finally, a recursive relationship between the values of decision at the current stage and the optimum decisions at previous stages must be identified.
+In other words, the optimum decision uses the previously found optimum decision values.
 Elements of the proposed dynamic programming procedure are as follows:

-- $-t=1,2,\ldots,T$: Stage variable, each time shift is considered a stage. - -x(t) = [b(t), l(t)]: State variable at stage t, consists of two components: number of breaks until time shift t:b(t) and location at time t:l(t). - -u(t): Decision at time t, take a break at an adjacent station j or patrol an adjacent station j. - -r(x,t,u): Instant reward in state x at stage t if action u is taken.
-If the action is to patrol an adjacent station j then the obtained instant reward is $r(x,t,u) = c{jt}q{jt}d_j(1-w{jt})$.
-If the action is to take a break at an adjacent station j then the reward is r(x,t,u) = 0. - -R(x,t): Optimum accumulated reward with state x at stage t. - $-u^(x,t)$: Optimum action with state x at stage t. - -F(x,u): Transition function, if action u is taken in state x, then the state in the next stage will be F(x,u).
-If the action is to patrol an adjacent station j then the next state is x(t+1) = [b(t+1), l(t+1)] = [b(t), j].
-If the action is to take a break at an adjacent station j then the next state is x(t+1) = [b(t+1), l(t+1)] = [b(t) + 1, j].
+- t = 1, 2, ..., T: Stage variable, each time period is considered a stage. - x(t) = [b(t), l(t)]: State variable at stage t, consists of two components: number of breaks until time period t: b(t) and location at time t : l(t). - u(x, t): Decision in state x and stage t, take a break at an adjacent station j or patrol an adjacent station j. - r(x, t, u): Instant reward in state x at stage t if action u is taken.
+If the action is to patrol an adjacent station j, then the obtained instant reward is $r(x, t, u) = c{jt}q{jt}d_j(1 w{jt})$.
+If the action is to take a break at an adjacent station j, then the reward is r(x, t, u) = 0. - R(x, t): Optimum accumulated reward with state x at stage t. - $u^(x, t)$: Optimum action with state x at stage t. - F(x, u): Transition function, if action u is taken in state x, the state in the next stage will be F(x, u).
+If the action is to patrol an adjacent station j, then the next state is x(t+1) = [b(t+1), l(t+1)] = [b(t), j].
+If the action is to take a break at an adjacent station j, then the next state is x(t+1) = [b(t+1), l(t+1)] = [b(t) + 1, j].